hmrc/vat-subscription/README.md

 * **:vatNumber** is a valid VRN, for example: "999999999"

-The request takes a header of the form:
+The request takes a body of the form:
 ```
 {
     "address": {